verbal-autopsy-software/openva_pipeline/docs/config.rst

    #.
 Update the *Pipeline\_Conf* table in the SQLite database with the following values:

-      * *workingDirectory* -- the directory where the pipeline files are stored -- **HTIS IS WHERE THE smartva CLI file should be downloaded**.
+      * *workingDirectory* -- the directory where the pipeline files are stored -- **THIS IS WHERE THE smartva CLI file should be downloaded**.

       * *openVA\_Algorithm* -- set this field to ``SmartVA``